-Investing in some cabinet and drawer organizers can help make sure everything has a home, and keep your storage areas decluttered so you can easily find what you need.
+Investing in some cabinet, drawer, fridge, and freezer organizers can help make sure everything has a home, and keep your storage areas decluttered so you can easily find what you need.

 Not Having a Plan

-Having a battle plan for tackling your kitchen is essential.
-Without a clear start and endpoint, you’ll just end up taking care of some of the easy stuff or waste time and energy on tasks that can wait until the end.
+Having a realistic cleaning schedule for tackling your kitchen is essential.
+Without a clear start and end point, you’ll just end up taking care of some of the easy stuff or waste time and energy on tasks that can wait until the end.

 For example, if you need to mop the floor at some point, save that for last so you’re not stuck waiting for the floor to dry before getting back to your cleaning.

 Start by making a list of everything you need to get done in the kitchen and prioritize it (usually dishes or cleaning cookware being at the top) and put anything with long wait times towards the end like mopping.